 The goal of the Complex Pain Program is to promote both quality of life and safety for patients with chronic pain through improved management and care coordination.
 Central to this effort is an ED plan of care developed in consultation with the patient's primary care provider (PCP) and pain management provider.

 When the Complex Pain Committee determines that a patient with chronic pain displays high-risk behaviors, the patient is given the option to enroll in the program.
 Participants are allowed two ED visits per month for chronic pain exacerbation and receive narcotics on those visits.
 At-risk patients who choose not to enroll are no longer given opioids in the ED (though other care is given).

-Patient selection.
 Concerned nurses and providers may anonymously nominate a patient for review by the Complex Pain Committee.
 This is done by placing a sticker in one of the "complex patient binders" located at triage or the physician workstation.
 (Binders are secured to protect patient privacy.)
+Committee review.